amaabca/sensitive-param-filter/README.md

 ### Details

 sensitive-param-filter examines keys to determine which values to filter.
-Key matching is done in a case-insensitive, partial-macthing manner (that is, if the param `AUTH` is provided, `Authorization`, `AUTHENTICATION`, etc. will be filtered).
+Partial matches and case-insensitive matches are filtered - if the key `AUTH` is provided, `Authorization`, `AUTHENTICATION`, etc. will be filtered.

 ### Key Features

 - Does not modify input objects
-- Performs a deep copy of the input object (note that booleans, numbers, and strings - which are immutable - are technically copied by reference)
+- Performs a deep copy of the input object
 - Can be configued to filter out or leave "unexpected" objects (such as functions)
 - Handles circular references
 - Filters valid JSON strings